GuilhemN/covid-19-tracing-app-modelling/new_results.md

 succeed in having test results available in the day, because of the 3-10 days windows validity we will not be able to identify isolated presymptomatic cases that just got infected.
 Example of curve comparison with and without the window validity :

-Even with better screening (2 days of delay and 15% of false negative), we can see that the curve of the test request appears earlier, but the quarantine curve isn't too much.
+Even with better screening (2 days of delay and 15% of false negative), we can see that the curve of the test requests appears earlier, but the quarantine curve doesn't change much.
 This can explained by the fact that a close contact has a probability of only about 2% of chance of causing a contamination (according to a WHO report in China).
 So this leads to high requesting of tests from persons that only have low chance of being infected.